Besses o' th' Barn tram stop

 Besses o' th' Barn is a tram stop in the suburban area of Besses o' th' Barn, Greater Manchester, England.
 It is on the Bury Line of Greater Manchester's light rail Metrolink system.

 History

 Although the line was built in 1879 by the Lancashire & Yorkshire Railway, it was not until 1 February 1933 that Besses o' th' Barn railway station was opened by the London, Midland and Scottish Railway, to cater for a large new housing development in the area.
-In 1992 the station, which was on the national rail network, became a stop on the Metrolink network.
-The station is in the network's Ticketing Zone B. It is unique, as it is the only original station on the Bury-Manchester line to have one island platform.
+In 1992 the station, which had been on the British Rail network, was transferred to the Metrolink network.
+The station is in the network's Ticketing Zone 3.
+It is unique, as it is the only original station on the Bury-Manchester line to have one island platform.

 The original Totem Signs were the one of two to include lower case lettering, the other being London Road (Guildford).

 Services

 Services mostly run every 12 minutes on 2 routes, forming a 6-minute service between Bury and Manchester at peak times.